logikfabrik/uJet/docs/source/working_with_properties.rst

 ***********************
 Working with Properties
 ***********************
-Document and media type properties are created by adding properties with public getters and setters to classes decorated using the `DocumentTypeAttribute` or `MediaTypeAttribute` attributes.
+Document, media, and member type properties are created by adding properties with public getters and setters to classes decorated using the `DocumentTypeAttribute`, `MediaTypeAttribute`, or `MemberTypeAttribute` attributes.

-When your Umbraco application is started, uJet will scan your document and media type classes, looking for properties.
+When your Umbraco application is started, uJet will scan your document, media, and member type classes, looking for properties.
 Found properties will be used as blueprints to synchronize your database.

 Data Annotations
 ================